-Political, social, and industrial life of the Heroic Age and the Age of Pericles.
+Political, social, and industrial life of the Heroic Age and the Age of .
+Pericles.

 Important events and results of the Persian and Pelopennesian Wars.

-Alexandrian conquests and kingdoms.
+Alexandrian Conquests, and their effects on later civilization.

-The Romans of the Republic; their country, manners, customs, form of government.
+The Romans of the Republic; their character, manners, customs, form of government.